-Iain Stokes
+Iain Stokes Director

-Director

 Iain has served as a non-executive director for Guernsey-based companies of Terra Firma since 2004.
 He acts as a consultant for Wyvern Partners, an independent corporate advisory firm active in many sectors, including financial services.
-In his early career he worked in audit and advisory for BDO Binder before moving to Guernsey International Fund Managers Limited in 1996.
-He joined Mourant International Finance Administration (MIFA) in 2003 as head of its Guernsey office, becoming group managing director in 2008 with responsibility for its jurisdictional network covering North America, Europe and Asia and was a member of the senior executive team that managed the sale of the company to State Street Corporation in 2010.
-He holds board appointments of fund management and fund investment companies, is a Fellow of the Association of Chartered Accountants and holds a Diploma in Company Direction from the Institute of Directors.
+In his early career he worked for BDO Binder and ING Barings before joining Mourant International Finance Administration in 2003 and was a member of the senior executive team that managed the sale of the company to State Street Corporation in 2010.
+He is a Fellow of the Association of Chartered Accountants and holds a Diploma in Company Direction from the Institute of Directors.